SELECTION OF QUESTIONS AND ANSWERS

 This is an important supplementary method.
 Later you could put out candles behind a paper shield or a glass pane.
 Many years ago I gave an impromptu private demonstration of this art in Lisbon, not with candles but with live people.

-I lined up about five people and from a distance shot chi through them to hit the last person, throwing him many feet away.
+I lined up seven people and from a distance shot chi through them to hit the sixth person, throwing him many feet away.
 I think it was your sisook, Luis.
 He described the experience like a sharp knife thrust into his heart.
 Your sipak, Riccardo Salvatore, probably remembers this demonstration more clearly.

 I also read in a book about a method of pushing a hanging hammer with one finger and gradually increasing the size of the hammer, then later pushing the hammer without touching it.
 After a search of the Q&A, I believe you call this "One Finger Gold."